Photo credit: Anja Wettergren

 How do I request a Certificate of Insurance (COI)?

 If your league has not submitted an Emergency Action Plan (EAP) to within the last 12-months, it will be requested when you submit your COI request form.
-If one has already been requested and you failed to submit it, your COI request may be held until the EAP is received.
-See the WFTDA Risk Management Guidelines for the template.
+If your EAP has already been requested previously and you failed to submit it, your COI request may be held until the EAP is received.
+See the WFTDA Risk Management Guidelines for an EAP template.

 WFTDI Canada (Former Members of CRDi)